davsuapas/DanceSchool/README.md

 # Work without Kubernete (localhost)

-- Install MySql
+- Install MySql in localhost
-- Install Kafka
+- Install Kafka in localhost
-- Install MongoDB
+- Install MongoDB in localhost
+- Add '127.0.1.1	school-security' in /etc/hosts
 - Clone all repository include this at the same root (except https://github.com/DanceSchoolMicroservices)
 - Create Username into MySql called schoolservice and password 1234
 - Create Database into MySql called school